redis/redis-doc/commands/xadd.md

 distinguish IDs generated in the same millisecond.

 You can also specify an incomplete ID, that consists only of the milliseconds part, which is interpreted as a zero value for sequence part.
-To have only the sequence part automatically generated, specify the milliseconds part followed by the `-` seperator and the `*` character:
+To have only the sequence part automatically generated, specify the milliseconds part followed by the `-` separator and the `*` character:

 ```
 > XADD mystream 1526919030474-55 message "Hello,"